Ficool

 His mother entered, Wang Chen cradled in her arms.
 The baby was awake, dark eyes tracking the lamplight with infant curiosity.

-"I know."
 She crossed the room and kissed his forehead, the way she'd done when he was small.
-"But don't lose yourself in the trying.
-You're still my son.
-Still fifteen years old.
-Whatever has changed, whatever you've found... remember that."

-After she left, Wang Ben sat in the darkness for a long time.
+After she left, Wang Ben sat in the lamplight for a long time, the market list sitting untouched beside scrolls that covered subjects far beyond what any fifteen-year-old should be studying.

 More Chapters